 WASHINGTON, DC – Congressman G. K. Butterfield (NC-01) today released the following statement congratulating Governor-elect Roy Cooper: “I congratulate Roy Cooper on his election as governor of the great state of North Carolina.
 This was a hard-fought and well-deserved win.
 I am confident that Roy will serve the people of North Carolina honorably, as he has for many years as attorney general.
 “The real work starts now and I am confident that Roy’s leadership and vision will help the state thrive in the years to come.
 I look forward to working with the newly elected governor and his administration to, grow the economy, make education a priority, provide affordable health care to our hard working families, and protect the rights of all North Carolinians.”

 IS THE CONGRESSIONAL BLACK CAUCUS A THING OF THE PAST?

-These guys can make life better or worst for you
+The guys below could make life better or worst for you

 CONTACT YOUR REPRESENTATIVE Your-Elected-Officials